For a signed copy, be sure to order through Nicola's Books

-This video about Ruth Anne Coxe is part of an exhibition by artist Pola Esther at the Florence Griswold Museum in Old Lyme, CT which was on view from September 30, 2017, through January 29, 2018.
+This video about Ruth Anne Coxe is part of an exhibition by artist Pola Esther at the Florence Griswold Museum in Old Lyme, Connecticut.
+The show was on view from September 30, 2017, through January 29, 2018.

 The museum described the exhibition as "a portrait of the complex and unconventional activist Ruth Anne Brown Coxe, who died at age 85 in 2015.
 Coxe was an embattled figure who clashed with others on politics, womanhood, and religion."

-The contemporary photographer, Pola Esther, created a mixed-media portrait of Coxe in an exhibition of photographs and installation pieces.
-Ruth Coxe was the mother of Stanislaus Coxe, who is one of the main characters in "Shooting Out the Lights."
+The contemporary photographer, Pola Esther, created a mixed-media portrait of Coxe.
+Her photographs and installation pieces provide a picture of Ruth Coxe, the mother of Stanislaus Coxe, one of the main characters in "Shooting Out the Lights."